WordPress/gutenberg/docs/getting-started/create-block/wp-plugin.md

 To open the developer tools in Firefox, use the menu selecting Web Developer : Toggle Tools, on Chrome, select More Tools -> Developers Tools.
 For both browsers, the keyboard shortcut on Windows is Ctrl+Shift+I, or on Mac Cmd+Shift+I. On Windows & Linux, the F12 key also works.
 You can then click Console to view logs.

-Try running `npm run start` that will start the watch process for automatic rebuilds.
+Try running `pnpm start` that will start the watch process for automatic rebuilds.
 If you then make an update to `src/index.js` file, you will see the build run, and if you reload the WordPress editor you'll see the change.

 For more info, see the build section of the [Getting Started with JavaScript tutorial](/docs/how-to-guides/javascript/js-build-setup.md) in the Block Editor Handbook.